Advancing Futures Bursary

 - Amanda Harnaha supports students attending Norquest, Edmonton-based institutions offering cosmetology programs, and Specialized High Schools in Edmonton (Boyle Street Education Centre, Braemar, Centre High, and Inner City High School), and all students north of Edmonton.

-- Kathryn McInroy supports students at all other institutions in Edmonton, as well as all institutions north of Edmonton.
+- Kathryn McInroy supports students at all other institutions in Edmonton, as well as all students attending out-of-province institutions.

 - Tiffany Clarke supports all students attending any post-secondary institution in Calgary, except for Bow Valley College and institutions offering cosmetology programs, and students attending any institution in Central Alberta.

-- Kari Castle supports students attending any institution south of Olds, as well as Bow Valley College, Calgary-based institutions offering cosmetology programs, and Specialized High Schools in Calgary (Chinook Learning, Discovering Choices, and Louise Dean).
+- Jessie Glisic supports students attending any institution south of Olds, as well as Bow Valley College, Calgary-based institutions offering cosmetology programs, and Specialized High Schools in Calgary (Chinook Learning, Discovering Choices, and Louise Dean).

 Duke and Duchess of Cambridge Scholarship

 To commemorate the Duke and Duchess of Cambridge’s Royal Visit to Alberta in July 2011, the Government of Alberta established the $50,000 Duke and Duchess of Cambridge Scholarship.
 Are you eligible to receive one of these scholarships?
 Please see the Duke and Duchess application form for more information.

 How would you like to meet with a Vice President from ATB Financial every month?
 Are you interested in gaining valuable employment experience in the career you are pursuing?
 If you’ve answered yes to one or both of these questions, check our the ATB Financial YES Program.